MP Estate Planning UK

 Legal Obligations for Executors

 When a business owner passes away, the legal obligations of their executors become a critical aspect of managing the estate, including any business debts.
-Executors are tasked with a complex set of responsibilities that are both legally binding and challenging.
+Executors are personally accountable for the proper administration of the estate — and the consequences of getting it wrong can be severe.

 Duties of Executors in Settling Debts

-Executors have a fiduciary duty to settle the deceased’s debts, including business debts, from the estate.
-This involves several key steps:
+Executors have a fiduciary duty to settle the deceased’s debts — both personal and business — from the estate.
+This must be done in the correct statutory order of priority, which is broadly:

 Potential Legal Issues

-Executors can face legal challenges if they fail to fulfill their duties properly.
-Some potential issues include:
+Executors can face serious legal consequences if they fail to fulfil their duties properly.
+The most common pitfalls include:

 Financial Planning for Business Owners